amibening/DataNation/README.md

 # DataNation
 Cardano - Turning Dormant Data into Business Assets

-Please note - the initial project draft WhitePaper and pitch deck are saved as PDFs in the docs directory.
+Please note - the initial project draft WhitePaper for DataNation saved as PDF in the docs directory.

 ## DataNation Smart Contract Design Outline